 ‘Calibration' is the comparison of an instrument's performance with a standard of known accuracy.
-However all laboratory and even national standards have uncertainties of measurement, hence it is impossible to be 100% confident that an instrument is operating within its stated tolerance limits.
+However, all laboratory and even national standards have uncertainties in their measurements, making it impossible to be 100% confident that an instrument is operating within its stated tolerance limits.

-Regular calibration by a laboratory, which can provide very low measurement uncertainties at the specific measurement points applicable to you, enables you and your customers to have confidence in your test results.
+A regular program of calibration, conducted by an accredited laboratory, can provide very low measurement uncertainties at specific measurement points.
+This allows both test instrument users and their customers to have confidence in the test results.

-For example, a power calibration at only 50 or 60Hz has little value.
-Calibration of high-frequency power has lagged behind the development of power meters to address these applications, and few national laboratories can provide traceability up to 100 kHz: the frequency at which instruments have to be calibrated to provide accurate results in these application sectors.
+Calibration of high-frequency power has lagged the development of power meters to address these applications, and few national laboratories can provide traceability up to 100 kHz.
+Without this capability, there remains doubt over the validity of the specifications of a power meter or analyzer.

 No measurement is ever correct.
 There is always an unknown, finite, non-zero difference between a measured value and the corresponding ‘true' value.
 In other words, a user can never be 100% sure that an instrument is operating within its specified tolerance limits.